ryan258/sssuite/ROADMAP.md

 This roadmap outlines the development plan for the AI Story Creator and Marketing Helper project.
 It is divided into phases, each focusing on specific components and features.
 Timelines are estimates and may be adjusted as the project progresses.

-## 📅 Phase 1: Foundation and Core Story Generation (Estimated: 4 weeks)
+## 📅 Phase 1: Foundation and Core Story Generation (Completed) ✅

 ### Goals:
 - Set up the basic project structure
 - Implement the AI Model Interface
 - Develop the Story Generator component
+- Create basic API endpoints

-### Tasks:
+### Completed Tasks:
-1. Project setup (1 day)
+1. Project setup ✅
-   - Initialize Node.js project
+   - Initialized Node.js project
    - Set up TypeScript configuration
-   - Configure ESLint and Prettier
+   - Configured ESLint and Prettier

-2. AI Model Interface (1 week)
+2. AI Model Interface ✅
-   - Design and implement the AIModelInterface
+   - Designed and implemented the AIModelInterface
-   - Create the LlamaModel adapter
+   - Created the OllamaModel adapter
-   - Implement basic error handling and logging
+   - Implemented basic error handling and logging

-3. Story Generator Component (2 weeks)
+3. Story Generator Component ✅
-   - Develop the StoryGenerator class
+   - Developed the StoryGenerator class
-   - Implement story generation functionality
+   - Implemented story generation functionality
-   - Create API endpoints for story generation
+   - Created API endpoints for story generation

-4. Basic Testing and Documentation (3 days)
+4. Basic Testing and Documentation ✅
-   - Write unit tests for existing components
+   - Set up Jest for testing
-   - Create initial API documentation
+   - Created initial API documentation

 ### Deliverables:
-- Functional story generation API
+- Functional story generation API ✅
-- Documentation for setting up and using the story generation feature
+- Documentation for setting up and using the story generation feature ✅

-## 📅 Phase 2: Story Enhancement and Evaluation (Estimated: 5 weeks)
+## 📅 Phase 2: Story Enhancement and Evaluation (Current Phase - Estimated: 5 weeks)

 ### Goals:
 - Implement the Story Evaluator component